ENCODE-DCC/rna-seq-pipeline/docs/howto.md

   $ java -jar dxWDL-0.75.jar compile rna-seq-pipeline.wdl -project [YOUR_PROJECT_NAME] -f -folder /test_run/workflow -defaults input.json -extras workflow_opts/docker.json
 ```

-7. Go to DNANexus [project page](https://platform.dnanexus.com/projects) and click on your project.
+7. Go to DNAnexus [project page](https://platform.dnanexus.com/projects) and click on your project.

 8. Move to the directory `/test_run/workflow`

-9. You will find a DNA Nexus workflow called `rna` with all inputs and parameters defined.
+9. You will find a DNAnexus workflow called `rna` with all inputs and parameters defined.
 Click the `rna` workflow, and in the window that opens click `Workflow Actions` button in the upper right corner, and from the dropdown menu choose `Set output folder` and set `/test_run/output` as the output folder.

 10. Click the green `Run as Analysis` button to start the pipeline.
 You will be automatically redirected into the Monitor tab, where you can observe the pipeline run.